orbit-online/step-kmsproxy-plugin/README.md

-# step-plugin-kmsproxy
+# step-kmsproxy-plugin

-step-plugin-kmsproxy is an authenticating proxy for mTLS services.
+step-kmsproxy-plugin is an authenticating proxy for mTLS services.
 Think of it like a simple version of [envoy](https://github.com/envoyproxy/envoy), except keys and certificates are loaded from [Smallstep KMS](https://github.com/smallstep/step-kms-plugin), which supports numerous HSM backings like YubiKeys, AWS KMS, and TPM 2.0.